jannes/jannos/README.md

 Building a kernel for Qemu's riscv virtual machine from scratch in Rust.

 - uses OpenSBI, a sort of BIOS that Qemu defaults to, to simplify some peripheral interactions
-- does not use any dependencies and as little assembly as possible
+- I am trying to use as few dependencies and as little assembly as possible

 ## Notes